PowerMogli/MicroORM/README.md

 Simple
 ----------

 No dynamics, simple and no obscure command execution.
+If used by convention - no attributes are needed.

 Features
 ------------

 Change tracking, identity map, multiple resultsets, custom mappings (all on request - soon to come)
+Seperate `Entity` class to inherit from to use without using within `DbSession`.

 Clean
 -----